 The Devil’s Footprints: The Unsolved Mystery That Left England Wondering What Walked Among Them

-Imagine waking up one winter morning to find strange hoofprints trailing across your backyard.
-You follow them, and they go up the wall.
-Across the roof.
-Down the other side.
-Across a frozen river.
-Over hedges.
-Across miles of snowy countryside, like something impossible had walked straight through everything in its path.
+I’m going to set the scene for you first, and tell you to imagine waking up one winter morning to find strange hoofprints trailing across your backyard.
+You follow them, and they go up the wall, across the roof, down the other side, across a frozen river, over hedges, and across miles of snowy countryside, like something impossible had walked straight through everything in its path.

-Was it an animal?
-A prank?
-Something supernatural?
-The theories have been flying ever since.
+Was it an animal, a prank, something supernatural?
+The theories have been hoof-ing around ever since.

 The Morning Everything Got Weird

-It started on the night of February 8th, 1855.
+It started on the night of February 8th, in 1855.
 A heavy snowstorm blanketed Devon, covering everything in fresh white powder.
-Nothing unusual.
-But by sunrise, things looked… off.
+Nothing unusual by all means, but by sunrise, things looked…a little different than normal.

-It was as if whatever left them could walk vertically, horizontally, across water…nothing stopped it.
+It was as if whatever left them could walk vertically, horizontally, across water, like literally nothing stopped it.

 And these tracks weren’t just in one village.
 Reports came from over 30 different locations, covering somewhere between 40 and 100 miles.

-Imagine an invisible creature walking straight through town after town, ignoring fences, rivers, even buildings.
-That’s what it looked like.
+Imagine an invisible creature walking straight through town after town, ignoring fences, rivers, and even buildings as it meandered on through the snow storm.
+That’s what it looked like anyway.

 Why They Called It “The Devil’s Footprints”

-It didn’t take long for whispers to spread.
+It didn’t take long for rumors to spread.
 People said the tracks looked like cloven hooves, the mark of the Devil himself.

-Some said Satan was walking the Earth, while others believed a demonic creature was searching for sinners.
+This was Victorian England, so don’t forget that superstition ran deep.
+Wild stories flew through the countryside as some said Satan was walking the Earth, while others believed a demonic creature was out searching for sinners.
 A few even claimed to have seen a strange figure that night.

-Church attendance reportedly spiked in the weeks after the footprints appeared.
-Fear was real.
+Church attendance reportedly spiked in the weeks after the footprints appeared, so you know the fear was real.

-But even those less inclined toward hellfire-and-brimstone couldn’t explain it.
+But even those less inclined toward hellfire-and-brimstone couldn’t explain it away.
 No animal known in the area could leave tracks like that, or cover that kind of distance, over those kinds of obstacles, in one night.

 Theories (and Why They Don’t Quite Work)